 Instructions

 - Heat olive oil in a medium skillet over medium heat.
-Add corn, onion and green pepper and cook until softened (about 4-5 minutes) then add garlic and cook for an additional 30 seconds.
+Add corn, onion and green pepper, season with a little salt and pepper and cook until softened (about 4-5 minutes) then add garlic and cook for an additional 30 seconds.
 Set aside.

 - In a large bowl, add flour, corn meal, sugar, baking powder, salt and cayenne pepper and whisk until combined.